cyrilcolinet/103cipher_2017/README.md

 <img align="right" src="/doc/HomerS-3x3-matrix.gif" alt="" />
 <br />

-Indeed, "Homer S", transcripted into numbers using the ASCII table, gives the following 3-3-matrix :
+Indeed, "Homer S", transcripted into numbers using the ASCII table, gives the following 3-3-matrix :<br />

 Using the ASCII table, the clear message becomes :